SAsecurityN/sasecurityn.github.io/index.md

 ## Certs:
 - eJPT - Junior Penetration Tester cert from INE Security.
 My very first cert in this field.
 After this course, I was familair with what EternalBlue is, and comofrtable with using the terminal, especially with using tools like Nmap and Metasploit.

 ![eJPT](/assets/img/eJPT.jpg)

 - eWPT - Professional Web Application Penetration Tester cert from INE Security.
 Built a deeper understanding in me about Web Application security, learnt deeper about such automated tools like BurpSuite, OWASP ZAP, Nuclei, Nikto, and WPScan.

 ![eWPT](/assets/img/eWPT.jpg)

 - eCPPT - Certified Professional Penetration Tester cert from INE Security.
 This exam was no joke.
 The course was awesome, but I believe that there are some sections in it that should be removed, and some techniques are, I believe, outdated.
 Great course to build fundamental understanding and experience of how internal and AD pentests work, how to privesc, brute force, and move laterally.
 Prerequisites: Have understanding of core penetration testing topics, some real world experience, and I'd recommend you would go here maybe after both eWPT and eJPT, alongside with real life experience.

 ![eCPPT](/assets/img/eCPPT.jpg)

 - COAE - Certified Offensive AI Expert from HackTheBox.
-The exam was hard, truly hard, but I enjoyed the exam.
+The exam was challenging, truly, but I enjoyed the exam.
 The course is as good as it gets - it builds your understanding of ML, LLMs, underlaying concepts and their use cases from 0 and then it takes you to a whole new, expert level.
 The course teaches you about both ML and LLM attacks, not just the prompt injection but whole spectre - awesome course, awesome.
 Prerequisites: Have prior web, reporting, and internal pentesting knowledge.
 I recommend you go here after CWES and CPTS or similair web and internal pentest certs.

 ![COAE](/assets/img/COAE.jpg)